 Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
 Ability to calculate ratios.
+Teacher led Seminars and Student Presentations/Student report writing/ Student case writing.
+Exams; coursework; dissertation.
+Additional maths support will be provided for first-year students who do not have A level maths or equivalent.
 Ability to calculate basic statistical quantities.
-Teacher led Seminars and Student Presentations/Student writing/ Student case writing.
+Teacher led Seminars and Student Presentations/Student report writing/ Student case writing.
 Exams; coursework; dissertation.
 Additional maths support will be provided for first-year students who do not have A level maths or equivalent.

-Teaching and Learning Methods How Demonstrated?
-Year in Industry only alyse and ntitative data ounts, in a context.
-Completion of weekly learning log recording skills development, major achievements, key areas of work, learning points and challenges overcome.
+Intended Learning Outcomes Teaching and Learning Methods How Demonstrated?
+Ability to construct, analyse and interpret quantitative data including accounts, in a professional context.
+Year in Industry only Completion of weekly learning log recording skills development, major achievements, key areas of work, learning points and challenges overcome.
 2500 word reflective essay which is formally assessed on pass or fail basis.
 This assesses the depth of reflection, review of skill development and areas of strength, links between practice, theory and concepts.
 Formative feedback via Personal Tutor at 4 points during the year.
 Formative feedback from employer regarding reflection on skills development, areas of strength and weakness and contribution to the workplace.